Fon Thachakul/Getty Images

 Midsize: 'Coral Princess'

-This 2,000-passenger ship won eight prizes in CruiseCritic.com’s 2018 Cruiser’s Choice Awards, including best shore excursions, best value, and best overall cruise for the midsize category.
+This 2,000-passenger Princess Cruises ship has won lots of kudos in CruiseCritic.com’s 2018 recent Cruiser’s Choice Awards, including best shore excursions, best value, and best overall cruise for the midsize category.
 The shore excursions include not only the usual wildlife tours, but cultural activities — such as watching a lumberjack competition — and fishing trips.
 The seven-day cruises depart from Anchorage and Vancouver.
-Another good midsized option: the Holland America Westerdam, a 1,916-passenger ship that won three prizes in the Cruiser’s Choice Awards.
-Holland America’s modern, midsized ships evoke the golden age of ocean liners, says Anne Vipond, author of Alaska by Cruise Ship, with nostalgic touches such as teak promenade decks lined with steamer chairs.
+Another good midsized option for Alaska cruising: the Holland America Westerdam, a 1,916-passenger ship that like Holland America’s other modern, midsized ships evokes the golden age of ocean liners, says Anne Vipond, author of Alaska by Cruise Ship, with nostalgic touches such as teak promenade decks lined with steamer chairs.

-Cost: The best prices are in May: A seven-day cruise on the Coral Princess departing from Anchorage on May 16 starts at $448 per person for an interior room ($558 for an ocean view; $998 for a balcony).
-How much do prices rise in summer?
-For a cruise departing July 18, an interior room starts at $1,059 per person.
+Cost: The best prices are in May: A seven-day cruise on the Coral Princess departing from Anchorage at the end of August 2020 starts at $1,149 per person for an interior room ($1,699 for an ocean view; $2,249 for a balcony).

 Small: 'National Geographic Quest'

 If you want to try an expedition cruise, the National Geographic Quest is a good place to start, says Colleen McDaniel, senior executive editor of CruiseCritic.com.
 Expedition cruising involves higher prices and smaller boats — the Quest holds 100 passengers — and focuses more on biology lectures than Broadway shows.
 As you might expect from National Geographic, the ship includes a photo instructor, an undersea specialist, and facilities for presentations (it also has an onboard spa and gym, which is unusual for small expedition ships).
+It also has a newer sister ship, the Venture.
 A sister ship, the Venture, will debut this summer.
-If you want something smaller, try the company's recently refurbished 62-passenger Sea Lion, which gets good ratings from cruisers, says McDaniel.
+If you want something smaller, try the company's 62-passenger Sea Lion, which gets good ratings from cruisers, says McDaniel.

 Really small: UnCruise Adventures' 'Safari Quest'